Benefits of forex trading

 Aside from this, we also offer educational tools like IG Academy, which is loaded with clear and engaging forex trading courses to help you get comfortable with the markets and the nuances to trading.

 If you’re still deciding whether forex trading is for you, why not try our free demo account?
 You’ll get completely risk-free access to £10,000 in virtual funds, so you can try forex trading and build your confidence without being exposed to the risks of the live markets.

 Why trade forex instead of stocks?

 - Greater volatility: the stock market tends to have more stable prices that change over a longer period of time.
-Although this is a great thing for some trading styles, the volatility of the forex market can create an exciting range of opportunities for shorter-term traders
+Although this is great for long-term trading styles, the volatility of the forex market can create an exciting range of opportunities for short-term traders

 1 Tax laws are subject to change and depend on individual circumstances.
 Tax law may differ in a jurisdiction other than the UK.

 2 Best trading platform as awarded at the ADVFN International Financial Awards and Professional Trader Awards 2019.
 Best trading app as awarded at the ADVFN International Financial Awards 2020.